FAQs

 -

-It’s the operational model: Kore enables waste owners and site partners to divert eligible organic material into a conversion pathway that
+It’s the operational model: Kore enables landfill owners and site partners to divert eligible organic material into a conversion pathway that produces energy outputs — without requiring them to become technology operators.

 -